Lucg/push-plugin-unity/README.md

 	int regions = InfobipPushLocation.StopLiveGeoMonitoringForAllRegions();

-Live geo monitoring accuracy is set to hundred meters (contant kCLLocationAccuracyHundredMeters) by default.
+Only on `IOS` you can use live geo accuracy live geo monitoring accuracy is set to hundred meters (contant kCLLocationAccuracyHundredMeters) by default.
 You can change the accuracy by calling method `InfobipPushLocation.IBSetLiveGeoAccuracy(accuracy)` and check the current live geo accuracy by calling `InfobipPushLocation.IBLiveGeoAccuracy()`.
 Be careful when setting accuracy because of Apple restrictions according location accuracy and usage in mobile applications.

 Set the live geo location accuracy to be the best one with method: